-Priority Tracking Code Project Information Agency Response 12 214202312E Request: Expand programs for housing inspections to correct code violations Explanation: Four out of five top 311 requests are for HPD inspections and violation enforcement.
+Priority Tracking Code Project Information Adopted Budget Response 12 214202312E Request: Expand programs for housing inspections to correct code violations Explanation: Four out of five top 311 requests are for HPD inspections and violation enforcement.
 CB 14 ranks 12th in the city in the number of housing code violations per 1000 residents, and only 40% of rental units are considered adequate.
 The deficit of affordable housing is projected to grow by 150,000 units in the wake of the pandemic.
 Maintaining housing that exists now helps to stem this crises.
-Adequate housing is privotal to health outcomes, and an urgent need in recovering from this public health crises.
-Responsible Agency: Department of Housing Preservation & Development Approval of this request depends on sufficient Federal/State funds.
+Adequate housing is pivotal to health outcomes, and an urgent need in recovering from this public health crises.
+Responsible Agency: Department of Housing Preservation & Development The agency will try to accommodate this issue within existing resources.
 13 214202313E Request: Expand street outreach Explanation: Reports on homeless encampments and regarding individuals who appear to be homeless have increased over the past year.
 Common Ground is the current contractor and provides excellent service.
 Given the increase in calls to the Community Board, the Police and 311, an increase in outreach services is warranted.
 These teams must be equipped with professionals who can assist those who are not technically homeless, but are on the street due to substance use.
-Responsible Agency: Department of Homeless Services Street outreach services are available 24/7, 365 days a year.
+Responsible Agency: Department of Homeless Services OMB supports the agency's position as follows: Street outreach services are available 24/7, 365 days a year.
 By calling 311 or using the 311 app when a homeless individual appears to be in need of assistance, any New Yorker can dispatch an outreach team to that person and help them move indoors.
 Funding for street outreach has more than doubled in recent years.
 14 214202314E Request: Hire additional crossing guards Explanation: This is an increasing request.
 New schools have opened, new developments are in the pipeline.
 The Community Board defers to the Police Precinct to assign additional crossing guards to new locations.
-Responsible Agency: Police Department Based on the latest budget, the NYPD has a specific budgeted headcount.
+Responsible Agency: Police Department OMB supports the agency's position as follows: Based on the latest budget, the NYPD has a specific budgeted headcount.
 The agency is working on filling vacancies in order to get to that headcount.